-The MSU-Great Falls Pharmacy Technician Certificate program has limited enrollment program accepting up to 23 students each spring semester.
-Interested students must complete a current application to the program (separate from the institution application) for acceptance and are urged to contact Student Central or the Program Director for student advising specific to program admission requirements.
+The Great Falls College MSU Pharmacy Technician Professional Certificate program is a limited enrollment program accepting up to 23 students each spring semester.
+Interested students must complete a current application to the program (separate from the institution application) for acceptance and are urged to contact Student Central, Advising and Career Center staff or the Program Director for student advising specific to program admission requirements.

 Following acceptance to the program, Pharmacy Technician program students will receive their training through a variety of methods including online discussions, practice in mock procedures, and actual clinical experience in pharmacies in their local communities.
-All Pharmacy Technician program coursework must be completed with a "C-" or better and must be either completed prior to, or concurrently with PHA 150, Hospital & Community Practice, to continue in and/or graduate from the program.
+All Pharmacy Technician program coursework must be completed with a "C-" or better and must be either completed prior to, or concurrently with PHAR 198 Internship, to continue in and/or graduate from the program.
 Students must arrange their own clinical sites and schedules with the assistance of their instructor.
 Program fees do not cover certification examination, transportation or lodging costs (if necessary) during clinical practice.
 Students will be required to arrange and pay for their transportation and lodging for their clinical experiences.
 There may also be additional immunization requirements beyond the initial ones required with the college application depending on the clinical site.